spettersson/splunk4patientprivacy/data_guide.md

 <img src="images/eventtypes_v1.6.png" alt="eventtypes" style="width:60%;"/>

-Event types allows for categorization of events in a journal system.
-By defining field-value pairs and search terms, you can identify specific types of journal events and save it as an event type which then can be references in a search (for example, eventtype=journal_access_cosmic), simplifying searches and ensuring consistency.
+Event types allow for categorization of events coming from systems that handle patient journals.
+By defining field-value pairs and search terms, you can identify a group of events and save it as an event type which then can be references in a search (for example, eventtype=journal_activity_cosmic), simplifying searches and ensuring consistency.
 Since Splunk uses schema-on-read, event types can be easily modified and updated over time.

-When multiple event types relate to the same category (for example, events from different journal systems that track who has viewed whose journal), you can assign them a common tag.
-This allows you to retrieve all relevant journal events in a single search by referencing a tag (for example, tag=journal_access), without manually specifying each event type.
+Since your organization likely has multiple systems that hold events that fall into to the same category, you will ultimately end up with multple event types.
+In such cases, you can assign them a common tag.
+This allows you to retrieve all desired events in a single search by simply referencing a tag (for example, tag=journal_activity), without manually specifying each event type.

-For the use cases in this repository, each journal system is expected to have **two unique event types** that targets different event categories:
+For the use cases in this repository, each system is expected to have **one unique event type** that groups events that provide information about create, read, update, delete, and export activities associated to patient journals:
-- journal_access_\<journalSystemName\>
-  - this category include events that records employees accessing patient journals.
-- journal_activity_\<journalSystemName\>
+- journal_activity_\<systemName\>
   - this category include events that records create/read/update/delete acitivities from employees in the journal system.

 Event types can be created either through Splunk Web and Splunk configuration files.
 Which you choose depends on your preferences.
 Down below